Puigcerber/PrestaShop-modules/holidayalert/README.md

 ## Comments

-If you are using this module you can show me some love and leave a comment in my [blog](http://puigcerber.wordpress.com/2014/02/12/holiday-alert-module-for-prestashop/).
+If you are using this module you can show me some love and leave a comment on my [blog](http://puigcerber.wordpress.com/2014/02/12/holiday-alert-module-for-prestashop/).